kartoza/sawps/docs/src/administrator/manual/django-table.md

     - ![Filters](./img/django-table-5.png)

-    1. **Clear All Filters**: Clicking on `clear all filters` allows administrators to clear all the filters.
+    1. **Clear All Filters**: Clicking on the `clear all filters` allows administrators to clear all the filters.

     2. **Filter Field**: The names of the filter field and attributes for filtering the records.